LionelDraghi/smk/docs/index.md

 ## Portability

-This tool heavily rely on [`strace`](https://en.wikipedia.org/wiki/Strace) utility, and thus is dependent on Linux for now.
+This tool heavily relies on [`strace`](https://en.wikipedia.org/wiki/Strace) utility, and thus is dependent on Linux for now.

 I keep OS dependencies as small and localized as possible to ease porting.
-Currently, both dependencies to GNAT for the Spawn procedure, and to the OS (the strace call himself) are in a short separate procedure in smk-main-run_command.adb.
+Currently, both dependencies to GNAT for the Spawn procedure, and to the OS (the strace call itself) are in a short separate procedure in smk-main-run_command.adb.

-That said, I do not entend to port smk to other platforms myself, but many OSes provide [utilities similar to strace](https://en.wikipedia.org/wiki/Strace#Similar_tools), so it may be done.
+That said, I do not intend to port smk to other platforms myself, but many OSes provide [utilities similar to strace](https://en.wikipedia.org/wiki/Strace#Similar_tools), so it may be done.
-And obviously, any contribution, including ports, is welcomed.
+And obviously, any contribution, including ports, is welcome.

-`smk` is curently only tested on my Debian x86_64 box.
+`smk` is currently only tested on my Debian x86_64 box.

 ## About